-Open Source has a role to play in British public sector.
+Open Source plays a role in the British public sector.
 Both in 'Service Standard' (2019), 'Technology Code of Practice' (2017), and 'Government’s Design Principles' is Open Source mentioned.

 In Service Standard (principle 12), Open Source is manatory unless there is a really good reason for using a certain proprietary IT-solution.
 A reason to go for Open Source is, Service Standard states, that public services are developed with public money and the code bases therefore ought to be publicly available.